ChanYugi/To-Do-App/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+**Testing philosophy**
+Tests were created and conducted through several strategies:
+    - Check initialization processes to ensure app behaves as expected
+    - Analyze component functions and methods from a logic-based perspective
+    - Check effect of inputs in different environmental conditions on outputs
+    - Look through application from a user perspective to see if any oversights are present

+**Tools used**
+Karma was used to run automated test cases
+Jasmine framework used to help build test cases and make them more understandable

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.